cartolid/cartolidar/README.md

 > 318_4738_alt95.asc, 318_4738_fcc05.asc, 320_4738_alt95.asc, 320_4738_fcc05.asc

-It's also advisable to include a layer with forest type codes.
+It's also advisable to include a layer with forest type codes (forest-type = combination of forest species).

-> TODO: describe procedure
+> - This forest-type layer is a vector layer (shp or gpkg)
+> - It has to include one field that has the forest type code (type int).
+> - Spanish Forest Map (MFE) is usefull for this function.
+Requires a numeric field wuth forest-type codes.